-Migration is the process of reading files from the cache and writing them to UDO media.
-As files are written to the cache they are grouped together into migration jobs.
+Migration is the process of reading files from the cache and writing them to optical media.
+As files are written to the cache, they are grouped together into migration jobs.

-Migration jobs are started when all of the minimum criteria, or any one of the maximum criteria have been met
+Migration jobs are started when all of the minimum criteria, or any one of the maximum criteria have been met.

-- Enter the following Minimum Criteria: - Minimum File Age The amount of time a file must remain unchanged to become a candidate for migration - Minimum Wait Time Migration will NOT be started if new files are added to migration candidate list during the Minimum Wait Time - Minimum Number of Migration Files Migration will NOT be started if there are less than the Minimum Number of Migration Files to be migrated - Minimum Migration Size Migration will NOT be started if the total size is less than the Minimum Migration Size. - 17.
-Enter the following Maximum Criteria:
+- 16. Enter the following Minimum Criteria: - Minimum File Age The amount of time a file must remain unchanged to become a candidate for migration - Minimum Wait Time Migration will NOT be started if new files are added to migration candidate list during the Minimum Wait Time - Minimum Number of Migration Files Migration will NOT be started if there are less than the Minimum Number of Migration Files to be migrated

-- Maximum Wait Time Migration will be started if the elapsed time since the first file was added to migration candidate list is more than the Maximum Wait Time - Maximum Number of Migration Files Migration will be started if there are more than Maximum Number of the Migration Files waiting to be migrated - Maximum Migration Size Migration will be started if the total size exceeds the Maximum Migration Size. - 18.
+- Minimum Migration Size Migration will NOT be started if the total size is less than the Minimum Migration Size. - 17.
+Enter the following Maximum Criteria: - Maximum Wait Time Migration will be started if the elapsed time since the first file was added to migration candidate list is more than the Maximum Wait Time - Maximum Number of Migration Files Migration will be started if there are more than Maximum Number of the Migration Files waiting to be migrated - Maximum Migration Size Migration will be started if the total data exceeds the Maximum Migration Size.
+When setting the maximum migration size, there are considerations to be made. - If the archive volume is Optical only, a larger migration package size such as 4GB is preferable.
+This allows the Optical drive to stream a larger amount of data, facilitating maximum performance. - If the archive volume is enabled for cloud archiving, the maximum migration size is limited to 512MB.
+If a larger value is specified, it will default to the 512MB maximum size. - For Cloud only Archive Volumes, a smaller Maximum Migration Size is recommended, such as 50MB or 100MB.
+A smaller size can be preferable if a higher number of recalls is expected.
+When a recall is performed on the cloud, the entire migration package may have to be recalled even when only a small portion is required, which extends the recall time and increases cloud download cost. - 18.
 Select whether there should be an Open Volume Limit.
 Selecting this option will limit the number of open volumes in a media pool to one.
-This can result in lower migration throughput as multiple volumes are not opened to utilize all of the available drives, and files from the same directory are less likely to be split across different media. - In the event that the media becomes full during a migration task, files may be split between different media.
-Setting the No file splits option prevents this. - Files listed in the Exclude list will not be migrated to media.
+This can result in lower migration throughput as multiple volumes are not opened to utilize all of the available drives, and files from the same directory are less likely to be split across different media. - 19.
+In the event that the media becomes full during a migration task, files may be split between different media cartridges.
+Setting the No file splits with max. file size limit option prevents this. - Files listed in the Exclude list will not be migrated to media.
 Click migration exclusion list to add or remove files and file types from this list.